Great vacuums don’t have to break the bank. If you’re shopping for vacuums on a budget, there are a few great options to choose from!

-If you’re looking for a handheld vacuum for quick jobs and above-floor cleaning, we highly recommend the BISSELL Pet Hair Eraser.
+If you’re looking for a hand vacuum for quick jobs and above-floor cleaning, we highly recommend the BISSELL Pet Hair Eraser.
 It’s a dirt-cheap model that lives up to its name, making quick work of pet hair messes on upholstery, car interiors, cat towers and more.

 Among stick vacuums, our favorite is the compact yet powerful Shark Freestyle.
-Packing a surprising amount of suction power, as well as a jumbo dust compartment and powered brush head, the Freestyle has been a popular favorite for years.
+Packing a surprising amount of suction power, as well as a jumbo dust bin and powered brush head, the Freestyle has been a popular favorite for years.
 It’s our recommendation for people with a mixture of flooring types, who want something light and convenient.

-If upright models are more your speed, check out the best selling BISSELL 9595A with OnePass.
+If upright models are more your speed, check out the best-selling BISSELL 9595A with OnePass.
 This high-powered model isn’t advertised as a pet vacuum, but pet owners say both the floor head and the turbo hand tool do a better job on fur and dander than models two or three times the cost.